 The Pullman Palace Car and Many Voices Exhibit

-The car serves as a backdrop to the “Many Voices” exhibit.
-The exhibit spans the hundred years between the Emancipation Proclamation and the Civil Rights Movement.
+The car serves as a backdrop to the “Many Voices” exhibit, which spans the hundred years between the Emancipation Proclamation and the Civil Rights Movement.
 It focuses on the newly-freed slaves employed as Pullman porters, the well-healed passengers they served, and the managers whose policies allowed the porters to be overworked and underpaid.
-Hildene encourages visitors to write their civil comments on a chalkboard after exiting the train.
+Visitors are encouraged to write their civil comments on a chalkboard after exiting the train.

 Depending on your interests, a visit to Hildene can take anywhere from three hours for a mansion and garden tour to six-plus hours for a full tour of the estate with some walking.
 It promises to be a day filled with history, discovery, and fresh air—with a little something for everyone.
 For us, it was the highlight of our trip.

-Active Travel in Hildene
+Active Travel in Manchester

 For more active pursuits around Manchester, hiking/biking spots include a five mile round trip moderate hike to Lye Brook Falls or any number of hiking/mountain biking trails in the Equinox Preservation Trust.
 The Battenkill River is known for its challenging flyfishing.
 Winter brings snowshoeing and cross-country skiing on Hildene’s trails with gear you can rent there.

-After your day touring, splurge for a meal at the Silver Fork.
+After your day touring, splurge for a meal at The Silver Fork.
 It’s on the pricey side, but you’ll enjoy the local offerings and intimate feel of the restaurant.
 It opens at 5 pm.
 With only six tables, reservations are a good idea.

 For accommodations, The Reluctant Panther Inn is a cozy boutique hotel with twenty rooms—each with unique décor.
 Rooms start at about $160.